-On March 27, 2024, the Company entered into Amendment No. 5 to the credit and security agreement (the "Fifth Amendment"), which further amended the credit and security agreement (as amended by the Fourth and Fifth Amendments, the "Senior Term Facility") to clarify certain provisions related to the maintenance of cash collateral accounts.
+On March 27, 2024, the Company entered into Amendment No. 5 to the credit and security agreement (the "Fifth Amendment"), which further amended the credit and security agreement (as amended to date, the "Senior Term Facility") to clarify certain provisions related to the maintenance of cash collateral accounts.